nghuiling/titanic_survival_prediction/README.md

 # Predicting Survival in Titanic

-An application to predict who survived in Titanic.<br>
+A simple Flask application to predict who survived in Titanic.<br>

 <b> Features: </b>
 <ul>